 Nursing homes, or related institutions, shall be operated, conducted, or maintained in this State by obtaining a license pursuant to the provisions of these Licensing Standards.
 Separate institutions operated by the same management require separate licenses.
 Separate licenses are not required for separate buildings on the same grounds.
-The classification of license shall be Skilled Nursing Facility, Intermediate Care Facility, and Intermediate Care Facility for the Mentally Retarded.
+The classification of license shall be Skilled Nursing Facility, Intermediate Care Facility, and Intermediate Care Facility for Individuals with Intellectual Disabilities.